nicolasduminil/50-shades-of-rest/README.md

 ## Reactive RESTfull services

+The [ReactiveX](http://reactivex.io) website defines the reactive programming as follows:

+> **_NOTE:_** Reactive programming combines functional programming, the observer
+> pattern and the iterable pattern.

+While this definition captures some core elements of the reactive programming, like the observer and the iterator patterns, I found it somewhat incomplete.
+A more consistent one is provided by Amazon Q:

+> **_NOTE:_** Reactive programming is a programming paradigm focused on asynchronous
+> data streams and their transformations over time, combining both push and pull
+> models through the observer and iterator patterns, while incorporating functional
+> programming principles.
+It includes built-in mechanisms for handling backpressure
+> and provides tools for building responsive, resilient, and elastic systems.

+As opposed to other JVM based programming languages like Scala and Clojure, Java wasn't initially a native *reactive* programming language.
+But this changed since Java 9 which introduced, in 2017, the [Flow](https://shorturl.at/PlKNg) API.
+However, using this API explicitly has been proved complicated in the wake of its complexity, verbosity and low level.

 Reactive programming is a different programming paradigm, which contrasts to the imperative one, more common, by promoting the asynchronous executions.
 Instead of providing a sequence of ordered steps like imperative programming does, reactive